fbpx

 Breast Lift explained

-Mastopexy which is more commonly known as a breast lift is performed after the breasts have sagged due to either ageing or deflation after breast feeding.
+Mastopexy, which is more commonly known as a breast lift, is performed to reshape and/or reposition the breast.

-Most people believe that this is a purely cosmetic procedure however it can be covered by private insurance if it is deemed by your surgeon to meet certain criteria.
-The criteria are set by medicare and are very strict.
+Most people believe that this is a purely cosmetic procedure however it can be partly covered by private insurance if it is deemed by your surgeon to meet certain criteria.
+The criteria are set by medicare and are very strict and out of pocket costs are still incurred.

 The key points are: